demonich/Parametric-Eq-generator-for-pipewire/README.md

 # Parametric Eq config generator for pipewire

-A python script that creates a configuration file for pipewire's sink eq using configuration files for easyeffects from the autoeq.app
+A python script that creates a configuration file for pipewire's sink eq using configuration files intended for easyeffects from the [autoeq.app](https://autoeq.app/)

-Moreover, the script copies the configuration file where needed and applies it for you.
+The script generates, copies and applies the configuration file for you.

-Of course, to get benefits your system (linux-based distribution) should using Pipewire multimedia framework, instead of pulseaudio.
+Of course, to get benefits, your system (linux-based distribution) should using Pipewire multimedia framework, instead of pulseaudio.

 ## Demo